nameisjayant/composeOneScreens/Readme.md

  ## Packages

-- `components`: Includes all the common components here.
+- `components`: Includes all the common components here , which can used in any screen for eg - Icon , space , Icon Button etc....
 - `feature`: For including any UI.
     - `screens` : Includes any single screen UI.